sttp-book/sttp-book/chapters/testing-into-context/web-testing.md

 The application does the following:
 * When the page is loaded, the current date is shown.
-* Every time you click the button, the date is incremented and the new date is logged to the console.
+* Every time you click the button, the date is incremented.

 We start with the following (low-quality) implementation (`dateIncrementer1.html`):